-We are excited to return to Japan in 2018 with an event that promises to build on the success of our US and European events, while focusing on the unique drivers, needs, and challenges of the diverse Asian market.
+AABC is excited to return to Japan with an expanded technical program that promises to build on the success of our US and European conferences, while focusing on the unique drivers, needs, and challenges of the diverse Asian market.
+For AABC Asia,

-With sessions spanning research and development findings in novel battery chemistries and new approaches to cell and pack engineering, as well as applied technologies in the next generation of electric and hybrid vehicles, in-depth analysis of the xEV battery industry, and more!
-Attending AABC Asia is an invaluable opportunity to discover the latest trends, technology and market information.
+findings in novel battery chemistries, new approaches to cell and pack engineering, applied technologies in the next generation of electric and hybrid vehicles, in-depth analysis of the xEV battery industry, and more!
+Attending AABC Asia is an invaluable opportunity to discover and stay informed on the latest trends, technology, and market information.
 OEMs and battery developers presenting this year include: A123 Systems, Audi, Clarios, Daimler, Hitachi, LG Chem,